-As the assessment is carried out at strategic/concept design phases, no specific products will have been selected and sometimes no materials (and their technology) have been specified.
-Generic data should therefore be used for the purpose of the comparative assessment.
+As the assessment is carried out at strategic/concept design phases, no specific products will have been selected, and sometimes no materials (and their technology) have been specified.
+Generic data should, therefore, be used for the comparative assessment.

 Generic data can be any of the following two types: